-While on CLUB Rides, all CLUB members must adhere to and obey all rules of the road as per the Alberta Highway Traffic Act.
+While on CLUB Rides, all CLUB members must adhere to and obey all rules of the road as per the Provincial Highway Traffic Act.

 Any CLUB member on a CLUB Ride should immediately advise the designated ride coordinator(s)/leader(s) and other members of the ride should the member feel the group or individuals in the group are riding in an unsafe manner.
 The member should withdraw from the ride if they feel unsafe.

 All participants of the CLUB Rides must provide proof of membership in good standing prior to each ride, if requested by the designated ride coordinator/leader.
 If an ineligible rider insists on participating even after being asked not to, then the CLUB ride may proceed, however, the designated ride coordinator/leader shall advise the ineligible rider, with a witness present, that he or she is ineligible and is not covered by any CLUB insurance and is responsible for all his/her actions.

 Each CLUB Ride participant will conduct themselves in a responsible manner and retains liability for their own actions.

 CLUB Rides should take place on pre-planned routes, the intended route should be known and discussed prior to setting off.
 Any specific safety considerations should also be discussed.